 Types of leases:

-- Some leases consist of the tenant paying for everything, including repairs and maintenance.
+- Some leases involve the tenant paying for everything, including repairs and maintenance.

 - Other leases mean that the landlord will have to pay for almost everything, including conversion/remodeling of the property to the needs of the tenants.